bhattlab/kraken2_classification/manual/db_construction.md

+# Setting up your own database
+If you're not in the Bhatt lab or are using a new databse, build it with instructions from the kraken2 github or the custom instructions below.
+The only other thing you need to do is create the `taxonomy_array.tsv` file, which contains an improved version of the ncbi taxonomy for downstream analysis.
+To do this, run `scripts/improve_taxonomy.py` with the database directory as the only argument.
+You need to have the python packages _numpy_ and _anytree_ installed for this script.

 # Custom database construction
 To get the most use out of Kraken, I recommend creating a custom database for classification.
 The defautlt bacteria database is incomplete, and excludes genomes that aren't assembled to "complete genome" or "chromosome" quality in NCBI.
 This misses key commensals like _Bacteroides intestinalis_.
 Here, we'll switch the database to use Genbank instead of Refseq and include genomes of "scaffold" quality as well.
 This requires modifying some of the Kraken2 code.